MetaFam/TheGame/packages/web/README.md

 ### Troubleshooting

-You can build and debug the Docker container (that is used in production) with:
+To build and debug the Docker container (that is used in production):

+- Make sure the backend services are running with e.g. `yarn docker:start`
+- Build the container.
+Note that the GRAPHQL_URL is pointing to the docker host: `docker build -f docker/frontend/Dockerfile --build-arg GRAPHQL_URL=http://host.docker.internal:8080/v1/graphql -t the-game-frontend .`

+Then you can run that container with

 ```
-docker build -f docker/frontend/Dockerfile --build-arg GRAPHQL_URL=http://host.docker.internal:8080/v1/graphql  .
+docker run -p 3000:3000 -e NEXT_PUBLIC_GRAPHQL_URL=http://localhost:8080/v1/graphql the-game-frontend
 ```